Emq17/VLOOKUP-And-Pivot-Tables/README.md

 <h2>Conclusion</h2>

-Overall, I use this tool to speed up the process of finding necessary data or if I am creating new tables and want to combine information together without having to do tedious manual work.
-I find it great and has solved me from hours of work.
+In summary, I use this tool to speed up the process of finding necessary data while I am creating new tables and want to combine information together without having to do tedious manual work.
+I did not go into meticulous detail as you still have to do a couple prerequisites like cleaning up the data or being able to organize it first in a way to allow you to use the VLOOKUP Function correctly.
+But overall, I find this to be a great tool and has solved me from hours of work.